P2PModels/wallofshame-frontend/README.md

-# 📊 Material-ui Dashboard and Form for P2PModels 📊
+# 📊 Wall of Shame 📊

-Ongoig prototype project "Wall of Shame" to combine blockchain and data-activivism. \
-\
-Folow the activity in the [Wall of Shame](https://github.com/P2PModels/wallofshame-frontend) official repo.
+The Wall of Shame prototype will combine data-activism with the Ethereum blockchain to provide a censorship-resistant dashboard of unpaid invoices from cultural workers.

 ## Screenshots